dotmailer/engagement-cloud-for-shopware/Readme.md

 ## Benefits – what you get with dotdigital Engagement Cloud
  - Drive higher revenue with targeted marketing activities
- - Save time by automatizing processes
+ - Save time by automating processes
  - Communicate effectively with powerful personalization and segmentation features
  - Be omnipresent by integrating the communication channels that matter most to your customers – E-mail, SMS, push notifications, social media and much more.
  - Small, medium or enterprise – everyone benefits from the Engagement Cloud.
 We are proud to be working with some of the leading merchants of the industry.